bedinotti/playlate/README.md

 - Updated settings to work with the [lua-language-server extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).

 ### GitHub `luacheck` Action
-This also ships with a GitHub Action that runs `luacheck` on your code before merging to the `main` branch.
+This also ships with a GitHub Action that runs [the `luacheck` code linter](https://github.com/lunarmodules/luacheck) on your code before merging to the `main` branch.

 ## License